-Companies all around the world carry out behavioral assessments during their hiring processes, especially during the interview phase to weed out the most appropriate candidate.
+Companies all around the world carry out behavioral assessments to make better hiring processes, especially during the interview phase to weed out the most appropriate candidate.
 Interviewers estimate the candidate’s problem-solving skills, cultural fitness, strengths, and weaknesses, etc., through different behavioral assessments.

-Behavioral assessments are conducted for various purposes.
-Resolving the behavioral issue is the main agenda behind behavioral assessment.
+Behavioral assessments offer valuable insights.
+Resolving the behavioral issue is the main agenda behind these kind of assessments.
 Reaching the base of the behavior and rectifying any anomaly that causes the behavior to change is the basic purpose of such an assessment.

-Broadly, behavioral assessment has been divided into five types:
+Broadly, behavioral assessment test has been divided into 5 types: